Kristofir/chriswan.me/_posts/2017-1-14-receipts-app.md

       <p>The National Retail Federation, or NRF, a merchant consortium, established as a division the Association for Retail Technology Standards, or ARTS.
 The ARTS established in the late 1990s manufacturer-neutral APIs and XML schemas that enable POS peripherals by different manufacturers to work together as a coherent system.
 IXRetail, established by the ARTS in the early 2000s, provides an XML schema for electronic receipts.</p>

-      <p>At the end of 2015, the NRF reported in its <a href="https://nrf.com/sites/default/files/Images/Media%20Center/NRF%20Retail%20Return%20Fraud%20Final_0.pdf" target="blank">2015 Return Fraud Survey</a> that "fraudulent e-receipted returns" had increased by 86% over the last year, representing the top growth area for return fraud.
-The shortfalls of current electronic receipts are non-exhaustively enumerated in <a href="https://nrf.com/news/the-dark-side-of-e-receipts" target="blank">an NRF publication</a>: they "are easy to transmit, easy to alter, susceptible to cloning and forgery and hard to permanently delete once saved to storage media."</p>
+      <p>At the end of 2015, the NRF reported in its <a class="external-link" href="https://nrf.com/sites/default/files/Images/Media%20Center/NRF%20Retail%20Return%20Fraud%20Final_0.pdf" target="\_blank">2015 Return Fraud Survey</a> that "fraudulent e-receipted returns" had increased by 86% over the last year, representing the top growth area for return fraud.
+The shortfalls of current electronic receipts are non-exhaustively enumerated in <a class="external-link" href="https://nrf.com/news/the-dark-side-of-e-receipts" target="\_blank">an NRF publication</a>: they "are easy to transmit, easy to alter, susceptible to cloning and forgery and hard to permanently delete once saved to storage media."</p>

       <p>My takeaways:
       <ul>